 Providing programs that are meaningful to your employees is critical to the value these programs bring.
 One of the best ways to determine what benefits are most beneficial to your employee base is to conduct a survey.
 While you can create a survey internally, HR consultants can guide you through the process and then assist in developing a strategy that fits your values, mission, and workforce.

 As part of a robust retention strategy, a Total Rewards program should be evaluated for equity.
-Review employees’ pay data, evaluate the fairness of base salaries, wages, and other monetary payments and highlight any pay gaps that allude to inequitable practices.
+Review employees’ pay data to evaluate the fairness of base salaries, wages, and other monetary payments.
+Highlight any pay gaps that allude to inequitable practices.
 All of your indirect compensation programs should be viewed through the same equitable lens and held to the same rigorous standards as pay equity analyses.

 Performance management systems, upskilling, continuing education, training programs, and tuition reimbursement programs should also be examined with job equity in mind.
 Employees should be given equitable opportunities for career advancement.
 By auditing these programs and correcting any deficiencies, nonprofits can ensure that everyone has equal opportunities and access to excel and grow with the organization.